seung-lab/znn-release/docs/install.rst

 will generate a binary without an actively developed means of control.

-Acquiring an Amazon Machine Image (AMI) -- Recommended
+Acquiring a Machine Image -- Recommended
 ------------------------------------------------------

-We have some Amazon Machine Images set up and read to go to train on AWS.
+We have some machine images set up and ready to go for training on:
+1. `Amazon Web Services <aws.amazon.com>`_ (called AMIs)
+2. `Google Cloud Platform <cloud.google.com>`_ (called Snapshots)

-This is the easiest method.
+This is the easiest method as the program's dependencies are loaded and the compilation is fully optimized.

 Contact `Jingpeng Wu <jingpeng@princeton.edu>`_ to get started.